-(es) Muzzleloader deer season except as established in s 10.01 (3) (ex).
-1. Entire state, except for metropolitan deer management subunits established in s.
+Kind of animal and locality Open season (all dates inclusive) Limit (es) Muzzleloader deer season except as established in s 10.01 (3) (ex).
+Entire state, except for metropolitan deer management subunits established in s.
 NR 10.28 (2).
 Beginning on the Monday immediately following the Thanksgiving Day holiday and continuing for 10 consecutive days.
 One buck deer with a gun buck deer carcass tag and one antlerless deer for each antlerless tag issued under s.
 NR 10.104.
-Kind l of animal and locality Open season (all dates inclusive) Limit
+Kind of animal and locality Onen season (all dates inclusive) Limit

-(ev) Special youth gun deer hunt event.
+Special youth gun deer hunt event.

 Persons under 16 years of age may hunt deer with a firearm for 2 consecutive days beginning on the Saturday nearest October 8 in all deer management units, except state parks other than Buckhorn State Park.
 No person may hunt deer with any firearm other than a muzzleloading firearm at the Loew Lake Unit of the Kettle Moraine state forest.
 The bag limit is one buck deer with a gun buck deer carcass tag and one antlerless deer for each antlerless tag issued under s.
 NR 10.104.
 No person may hunt unless accompanied by an adult 18 years of age or older and in compliance with s.
 29.592, Stats.
-No parent or guardian may knowingly permit a person under 16 years of age to hunt unless accompanied by an adult 18 years of age or older and in compliance with s.
-29.592, Stats.
-No parent or guardian may knowingly permit a guriate to four the person under 16 years of age to hunt unless accompanied by an adult 18 years of age or older not be aperson who does not possess a certificate of accomplishment under s.
-29.592, Stats., or its equivalent from another state, country or province.
+No parent or guardian may knowingly permit a person under 16 years of age to hunt unless accompanied by an adult 18 years of age or older.
+No adult may accompany more than 2 hunters and pursuant to s.
+29.592, Stats., not more than one of the 2 hunters may be age 10 or 11, or be a person who does not possess a certificate of accomplishment under s.
+29.591, Stats., or its equivalent from another state, country or province.
 All other hunting regulations apply.
 Blaze orange requirements under s.
 29.301 (2), Stats., apply to all hunters on these days except waterfowl hunters.